Sweet Potato & Sausage Hash

 sweet potato and onion in a skillet

-Add in the apples and the browned sausage, and cook it together until the apples and sausage are heated through.
+Add in the apples and the browned sausage, then cook it together until the apples and sausage are heated through.
 Add some salt and freshly ground black pepper to taste.

 Enjoy your tasty sweet potato and sausage hash!